 Figure 2 illustrates the yield at each stage of the review process for the update search.
 We reviewed 10,005 titles and abstracts dually and independently, and identified 367 studies for full-text review.
-We dually and independently rated the 5 new included studies reported in 6 publications (1 new screening trial 105 and 4 treatment trials reported in 5 publications 106-110) for quality and identified two new studies of good or fair quality, both of which examined the efficacy and harms of MDD treatment for children or adolescents identified in primary care or similar settings.
-106, 108
+We dually and independently rated the five new included studies reported in six publications (one new screening trial106 and four treatment trials reported in five publications107-111) that met all of our inclusion/exclusion criteria for quality and identified two new studies of good or fair quality, both of which examined the efficacy and harms of MDD treatment for children or adolescents identified in primary care or similar settings.^{107,109}

-Of these 367 full-text articles, common reasons for exclusion included not meeting review criteria for population (i.e., older than 18 years of age, or screening or treatment of types of depression or psychopathology other than MDD [n=171]), not meeting review criteria for comparator (n=51), not meeting review criteria for publication type (n=35), and not meeting review criteria for outcome (n=29).
+Of these 367 full-text articles, common reasons for exclusion included not meeting review criteria for population (i.e., older than age 18 years, or screening for or treatment of types of depression or psychopathology other than MDD [n=171]), not meeting review criteria for comparator (n=51), not meeting review criteria for publication type (n=35), and not meeting review criteria for outcome (n=29).

-In addition to the studies identified through the update search, we included 5 accuracy studies111-115 and 4 trials reported in 6 publications out of the 37 publications included in the 2009 review.98, 116-120 Thus, we include 5 accuracy (KQ2) studies and 6 trials reported in 8 publications (KQ5) in this review (see Table 2).
-Of these, one trial reported on multiple treatment modalities (pharmacotherapy, psychotherapy, and combined treatments).98, 116, 117 As a result, the sum of trials reported across all categories of interventions exceeds the total number of trials included.
+In addition to the studies identified through the update search, we included five accuracy studies112-116 and four trials reported in six publications out of the 37 publications included in the 2009 review.^{98,117-121} Thus, we include five accuracy (KQ 2) studies and six trials reported in eight publications (KQ 5) in this review (Table 2).
+Of these, one trial reported on multiple treatment modalities (pharmacotherapy, psychotherapy, and combined treatments).^{98,117,118} As a result, the sum of trials reported across all categories of interventions exceeds the total number of trials included.

-Key Question 1.
-Does Screening for MDD Among Children and Adolescents in the Primary Care (or Comparable) Setting Lead to Improved Health and Other Related Outcomes Overall and Among Subgroups Defined by Age, Sex, Race, or Ethnicity?
+KQ 1.
+Effect of Screening for MDD Among Children and Adolescents in the Primary Care Setting on Health and Other Related Outcomes